 Feed the spirit.
 Grow the mind.

-At ArrowMight Canada, we know that academic struggles are often symptomatic of overwhelming personal challenges.
+At ArrowMight Learning for Life, we know that academic struggles are often symptomatic of overwhelming personal challenges.
 That is why our Learning for Life literacy program is designed to develop skills and build self-confidence.

 The ArrowMight program forms a human connection—a mutual friendship between onscreen teachers and adult learners.
 Humble, respectful and warm, the TeleTeachers present curriculum content through conversation.
 A student voice asks questions, contributes knowledge from his own life experiences, and shares his worries and insecurities.
 As a result, lessons unfold in a smooth-flowing, culturally-sensitive dialogue to which people at home can relate.